disgustatorium/softwareengineering/api-backend/documentation.md

-/register {data:{username, password, email, firstName, lastName, gender, units, height, dob}}
+/register {username, password, email, firstName, lastName, gender, units, height, dob}
 Registers a user.
 Returns {success:true} if successful, and {success:false, reason} if not.